flucto-gmbh/motion-sensor-box/doc/cables/README.md

 ## USB-GNSS cable
 How it should look like in the end: Image 62_fullresolution

-Use the following table for soldering the Usb cable to the GNSS-cable with the JST-style GNSS cable:
+Use the following table for soldering the USB-cable to the GNSS-cable with the JST-style connector:

 |GNSS side   | A     | B     | C   | D     | E    |
 |---         | :---: |:---:  |:---:|:---:  |:---: |